-Except as described below, on each Payment Date, we will pay principal to the Holders of each outstanding Class of Notes (other than the Interest Only RCR Notes) in an amount equal to the portion of the Senior Reduction Amount and/or Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.
+Except as described below, on each Payment Date, we will pay principal to the Holders of each outstanding Class of Group 2 Notes (other than the Interest Only RCR Notes) in an amount equal to the portion of the related Senior Reduction Amount and/or Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.

-On the earlier to occur of (x) the Early Redemption Date, if any, and (y) the Payment Date in January 2030, we will pay 100% of the then-outstanding Class Principal Balance to Holders of each Class of Notes, after allocations of any Tranche Write-down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Exchangeable Notes for RCR Notes).
+On the earlier to occur of (x) the Group 2 Early Redemption Date, if any, and (y) the Payment Date in May 2030, we will pay 100% of the then-outstanding Class Principal Balance to Holders of each Class of Group 2 Notes, after allocations of any related Tranche Write-down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes).

-In each case, principal amounts that are payable by Fannie Mae on the related Exchangeable Notes will be allocated to and payable on any outstanding RCR Notes that are entitled to principal.
+In each case, principal amounts that are payable by Fannie Mae on the related Group 2 Exchangeable Notes will be allocated to and payable on any outstanding Group 2 RCR Notes that are entitled to principal.

-Reductions in Class Principal Balances or Class Notional Amounts of the Notes Due to Allocation of Tranche Write-down Amounts
+Reductions in Class Principal Balances or Class Notional Amounts of the Notes Due to Allocation of Related Tranche Write-down Amounts

-On each Payment Date, including the Termination Date, the Class Principal Balance or Class Notional Amount, as applicable, of each Class of Notes will be reduced, without any corresponding payment of principal, by the amount of the reduction, if any, in the Class Notional Amount of the corresponding Reference Tranche due to the allocation of the Tranche Write-down Amount to such Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts".
+On each Payment Date, including the related Group Termination Date, the Class Principal Balance or Class Notional Amount, as applicable, of each Class of Notes will be reduced, without any corresponding payment of principal, by the amount of the reduction, if any, in the Class Notional Amount of the corresponding Reference Tranche due to the allocation of the Tranche Write-down Amount to such Reference Tranche on such Payment Date pursuant to the terms of the hypothetical structure described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts".